Tracking multiple spawning targets using Poisson multi-Bernoulli mixtures on sets of tree trajectories: Simulations

 The ground truth set of tree trajectories with $N_{s}=100$ time steps has been obtained sampling from the dynamic model and is shown in Figure \ref{fig:Scenario}.
-We evaluate filters via Monte Carlo simulation with $N_{mc}=100$ runs.
-To compute estimation error, we discard genealogy information and compare the positional elements of the set $\mathbf{\hat{B}}_{k}=\cup_{i}\mathbf{\hat{B}}_{k}^{i}$ of all branches of all trees at each time step, with the corresponding ground truth $\mathbf{B}_{k}$.
-Error is computed with the linear programming metric $d\left(\cdot,\cdot\right)$ for sets of trajectories in \cite{Angel20_d} with parameters $p=2$, $c=10$ and $\gamma=1$, normalised by the current time step, as in \cite{Angel20_e}.
+We evaluate the filters via Monte Carlo simulation with $N_{mc}=100$ runs.
+To computes the estimation error, we take the estimated set $\mathbf{\hat{X}}_{k}$ of trees and discard tree and genealogy information to obtain an estimated set of trajectories $\mathbf{\hat{T}}_{k}$, where we have one trajectory per each branch \cite{Angel20_b}.
+We measure the error between $\mathbf{\hat{T}}_{k}$ and the ground truth set $\mathbf{T}_{k}$ of trajectories only considering the positional elements.
+Error is computed with the linear programming metric $d\left(\cdot,\cdot\right)$ for sets of trajectories in \cite{Angel20_d} with parameters $p=2$, $c=10$ and $\gamma=1$, see Appendix \ref{sec:AppendixD} for a review of its main characteristics.
+That is, the root mean square (RMS) error at a given time step $k$, normalised by $k$ as in \cite{Angel20_e}, is